 Harris will return to the custody of the Logan County Sheriff's Office and be held at Logan County Jail.
 Sentencing for Harris will be held at the Logan County Courthouse on July 19 at 1:30 pm.
 Harris faces a mandatory life sentence for his crimes.

-Defense Attorney Dan Fultz said that he will not be handling any appeal, however, he will assist Harris in filing his post trial motions.
+Defense Attorney Dan Fultz said that he will not be handling any appeal.
+However, he said he will assist Harris in filing his post trial motions.